Home » Regulations & environment » Health & regulations » Pollution » Air pollution

-Backyard burning in residential areas of the Shire is prohibited.
+Backyard burning in residential areas of the Clarence Valley is prohibited.

 There are a number of exemptions which allow burning in residential area which include;

-For further information about the control of burning regulations contact Council’s Environment and Open Spaces on 6643 0200, alternatively contact OEH’s Environment Line on 131 555.
+For further information about the control of burning regulations contact Council’s Environment, Development and Regulated Services section on 6643 0200, alternatively contact OEH’s Environment Line on 131 555.